Diego1101/ADMIT14-trafficLight/Docs/Data_Dictionary.md

 ## Back-End
 ### Weather condition (bk_weather)

-Message send by the back-end to the topic **TDB** each time a request for weather is received.
+Message send by the back-end to the topic **weather/info/response** each time a request for weather is received.

 #### Details
 | Name | Type | Size | Detail |